 Harvey Weinstein’s criminal defense attorneys argued to have three charges thrown out because filings were made outside of the statute of limitations.
 However, Lisa Lench, the judge in the case, did not permit two charges to be dismissed under these arguments that took place between 2004 and 2005.
 The judge did though, permit one claim that alleged sexual battery took place in 2010 to be dropped.

 While the job that Harvey Weinstein’s attorneys have to clear his name is going to be challenging, the one thing the movie mogul has on his side is his talented and experienced legal defense team fighting for him.

-Speak to a Los Angeles Sex Crime Attorney Today
+Contact a Los Angeles Sex Crime Attorney

 If you have been charged with sex crimes in California, you could face very serious legal repercussions not to mention social disgrace and implications if you are convicted.
 The Los Angeles sex crime defense attorneys at the Manshoory Law Group can help.